 What else can I tell you about me?

-I have two kids (Graham 27 and Molly 25).
+I have two kids Graham and Molly.
+They are now in their late 20’s.
 It’s fun to be working with college students and Hall Directors and having kids in that same phase of life as many of the RHDs.
-We are empty nesters, yet life feels very full with work, outside interests, family, and fun.
+Graham is a nurse and Molly is a teacher in Hawaii!!!
+We are empty-nesters, yet life feels very full with work, outside interests, family, and fun.
 I use pronouns She/Her/Hers and my partner is Michael (a very gentle soul).
 He is a photographer specializing in portraits and architectural photography.
-Myla is our adorable black lab and any dog loving RHDs are welcome to visit and take Myla for a walk in the woods or to the beach if they need some dog time.
+Myla is our adorable black lab and any dog-loving RHDs are welcome to visit and take Myla for a walk in the woods or to the beach if they need some dog time.

 While I have been at this work for a long time, I feel more energized to learn new things and do good things in my job every year.
 I love college students, and I also love connecting with young professionals - yes RHDs.
 This is such an important time in people’s lives.
 I am grateful to be a part of the journey our students and staff are embarking on.